Updated December 6, 2021

 This is why you should demonstrate your appliances!

 Apart from showing your tenant that you have these systems, they should be able to handle tough situations.
 Every heating system is different, they have different standards, gauges, valves, etc. Your tenant should be able to operate it all by themself.
 You don’t want to get a 2 AM call telling you that your central heating system is not working anymore and you have to replace it.

 4. Provide Emergency & Utility Contacts

 You have to do this for the safety of your tenant and your property, as well.
 You never know when the power goes down because of a short circuit or when the water pipe gets broken.
 I guess, you don’t want to turn your property into a burning furnace or an Olympic pool, do you?
 Give your tenant contacts for the most important persons.

 It is important to let your neighbors get to know your tenant.
-You don’t want to get a 2 AM call from your neighbor telling your flat is being robbed and police are on their way.
+You don’t want to get a 2 AM call from your neighbor telling you that your apartment is being robbed and police are on their way.
 Let them know who your tenant is.

 Last, but not least, introducing your tenants to your neighbors will help them befriend each other.
-The better your tenant feels and the healthier his personal life is, the longer he will stay.
+The better your tenant feels and the healthier their personal life is, the longer they will stay.

-All owners have that trusty neighbor how rain checks the property and knows everything that goes around in the neighborhood.
-He might be useful for your tenant, as well.
-Give him the neighbor’s number.
+All owners have that trusty neighbor who knows everything that goes around in the neighborhood.
+This neighbor might be useful for your tenant, as well.
+With their permission, give your tenant the neighbor’s contact information.

-Apart from that, if you have trustworthy contractors, plumbers, electricians, etc., give him the contact numbers.
+Apart from that, if you have trustworthy contractors, plumbers, electricians, etc., give your tenant their contact numbers.
 You will both benefit, your property is safe and sound and your tenant is pleased that problems pass easily.